John M. Fasano

 Up Dead starring Jon Heder.

-Fasano began his film career unofficially at the age of 8 when he was asked to
+John began his film career unofficially at the age of 8 when he was asked to

 take coffee to Ben Gazarra on the set of John Cassavettes' Husbands while